davidbernick/secretstash/README.md

 python manage.py runserver --settings secretstash.settings.local
 ```

 Then in the django admin (http://host:port/admin), add some users and some groups.
 You can also add users through the oauth system.

+It is also advantageous to add Object Permissions to Groups to allow only specific group membership to add Hosts to specific groups of secrets.
+For instance, if you intend to have a bunch of secrets in a group called SecretGroup, you should give specific users or groups of users permissions to "Change Group" to allow them to add hosts to that group.
+This means you can add a user that can launch machines, but only machines that can access the specific secrets in the specific group they are allowed.

+In the admin interface, click on a Group, click "object permissions", click "manage group" to allow specic groups to have "Change Group" access so they can add Hosts to this group.
+This means that not all users need to be superusers.

 Some commands to run
 ===========